russaa/sandbox-test/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

+**Related Issues (remove if not applicable)**
+Please reference related issues here (if a duplicate issues exist, consider posting to that issue instead of opening a new one).

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem (add images per drag & drop).

 **Desktop (please complete the following information if applicable, otherwise remove):**
  - OS: [e.g. MacOS, Windows, Linux, ...]